lwojcik/github-action-feed-to-social-media/README.md

 - `slackPostFormat` - custom Discord message format.
 Optional.
 If used, it overrides `customPostFormat` setting
 - `slackWebhookUrl` - webhook URL to use for posting.
 Example: `https://hooks.slack.com/services/123/456`

+### Bluesky settings

+Posting to Bluesky is done by [easy-bsky-bot-sdk](https://www.npmjs.com/package/easy-bsky-bot-sdk).

+- `blueskyEnable` - enables / disables posting to Bluesky.
+Default: `false`
+- `blueskyService` - Bluesky server to communicate with.
+Default: `bsky.social`
+- `blueskyHandle` - Bluesky account used to post
+- `blueskyAppPassword` - Bluesky app password.
+Obtain it from `Settings > App passwords`
+- `blueskyOwnerHandle` - your handle as an owner of the posting account.
+Together with `blueskyOwnerContact`, this information is used in bot's user-agent string, so it will be visible to the server owner (but it won't be displayed publicly)
+- `blueskyOwnerContact` - your contact information as an owner of the posting account

 ## Output

 The Action sets the output in a following format of a stringified JSON object: